mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 |  L2             |                               |  L2             |
 +-----------------+                               +-----------------+
 ~~~
 {: #fig-arch artwork-align="center" title="SCHC Integration into the IPsec Stack.
 Packets are described for IPsec in tunnel mode.
 C designates the Compressed header for the fields inside.
-IIP refers to the Inner IP packet, EH refers to the ESP Header, and ET refers to the ESP Trailer"}

-The labels “SCHC (IIPC: Compress Inner IP),” “SCHC (CTEC: Compress Trailer),” and “SCHC (EEC: Compress ESP Header)” are added to indicate that different SCHC instances are applied at the IIPC, CTEC, and EEC layers, respectively.
+IIP refers to the Inner IP packet, EH refers to the ESP Header, and ET refers to the ESP Trailer.
+The labels “SCHC (IIPC: Compress Inner IP),” “SCHC (CTEC: Compress Trailer),” and “SCHC (EEC: Compress ESP Header)” are added to indicate that different SCHC instances are applied at the IIPC, CTEC, and EEC layers, respectively."}

-## SCHC parameters for Diet-ESP
+## SCHC Parameters for Diet-ESP

 A SCHC compressed packet is always in the form: